dylanblok/blok_thesis_2019/README.md

-# Blok Thesis 2019: Comparison of Two Algorithms forthe Task of Link Prediction on Temporal Network Data
+# Blok Thesis 2019: Comparison of Two Algorithms for the Task of Link Prediction on Temporal Network Data
 Python 3.6 code for finding results for 2019 thesis

 # Python dependencies